skalalab/cardiomyocyte_differentiation/README.md

 * inlmisc(0.4.9)

 #### Hardware
-All code was last run on a laptop with a 4-core Intel-based processor (6th gen Intel i7-6500U) Windows 10 Home, 12 GB of RAM, and <1GB of storage
+All code was last run on a laptop with a 4-core Intel-based processor (6th gen Intel i7-6500U) with Windows 10 Home, 12 GB of RAM, and >1GB of storage

 No non-standard hardware required